tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 Then, for Google Cloud Run, you can simply click the "Deploy" button to redeploy the container.

-You should be able to visit your server in your web browser at https://your-cloud-run-url if you are using Google Cloud, or https://yourdomain.com:8080 if you are self-hosting.
+You should be able to visit your server in your web browser at https://your-cloud-run-url if you are using Google Cloud, or https://yourdomain.com:8080 (or whatever port your game is running on) if you are self-hosting.
 You should see your game running in your browser, and you should be able to connect to the server from the client.

 ## Conclusion